Les Petits Meurtres d'Agatha Christie

-A third series, with a new cast and set in 1970s France, was announced in 2019.
-Although the title bearing Christie's name will remain, most of the planned episodes will be original stories "in the spirit of Christie's works" because the producer felt that the remaining books would be "too difficult to adapt", or because of rights issues in some cases.
+A third series, with a new cast and set in 1970s France, was announced in 2019 and released starting in 2021.
+Although the title bearing Christie's name remained, most of the episodes were original stories "in the spirit of Christie's works" because the producer felt that the remaining books would be "too difficult to adapt", or because of rights issues in some cases.

 Series One: 1930s France (2009–2012)

 Overview

 Set in northern France in the 1930s, womanising and bombastic Commissaire Jean Larosière and his hapless junior officer Inspecteur Émile Lampion unravel a series of complicated murder cases to reveal the killers.